Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 This means you often hear a lot of different languages, especially across the entrepreneurial hotspots of the island and during networking meetups.

 Is Cyprus a tax haven?

 Tax havens are known to grant nationals an opportunity to pay a lower rate of tax compared to what they would in their native countries.

-And Cyprus could probably highly beneficial compared to other countries when it comes to the overall tax pressure.
+And Cyprus would probably look highly beneficial compared to other countries when it comes to the overall tax pressure.

 Becoming an hub for business and finance has always been a priority for Cyprus, especially since the countries divide in 1974.
 The country still relies heavily on its tourism industry, though the country offers an attractive tax incentive for entrepreneurs from around the world.